JakeButf/WSplit/README.md

 WSplit
 ======
-This project was started a while back by Wodanaz, a SpeedDemosArchive member and was further developed by me, Nitrofski, in late 2013.
-It is now released to public.
-You may fork this project and bring new modifications, or complete modifications that I started working on but never got into finishing.
+This project was started a while back by Wodanaz, a SpeedDemosArchive member and was further developed by Nitrofski, in late 2013.
+This fork was created by me, JakeZSR, in 2022 in an attempt to modernize the program.